codeghar/ansible-roles/websites/README.md

 # websites

-Push website's content to /var/www/DOMAIN_NAME and fix permissions of all files and directories to be owned by www:www.
+Push website's content to /\[var,srv\]/www/DOMAIN_NAME and fix permissions of all files and directories to be owned by OS-dependent nginx user and group.

-I broke the nginx work into three roles to make then smaller and more targeted.
+I broke the nginx work into three roles to make them smaller and more targeted.

-This role was developed and tested against FreeBSD 12.0-RELEASE.
+This role was developed and tested against FreeBSD 13.1-RELEASE and clones of Red Hat Enterprise Linux 9.

 Supported operating systems:

 - FreeBSD
+- Red Hat Enterprise Linux and its clones

 ## Role Variables